William H. Armstrong (author): Career

 In 1956, at the request of his school headmaster, he published his first book, a study guide called Study Is Hard Work.
 Armstrong followed this title with numerous other self-help books, and in 1963 he was awarded the National School Bell Award of the National Association of School Administrators for distinguished service in the interpretation of education.

 In 1969, Armstrong published his masterpiece, an eight-chapter novel titled Sounder about an African-American sharecropping family.
 Praised by critics, Sounder won the John Newbery Medal and the Lewis Carroll Shelf Award in 1970, and was adapted into a major motion picture in 1972 starring Paul Winfield and Cicely Tyson.

 Among his other novels are The Sour Land, a sequel to Sounder, though not labeled as such, The Mills of God and The MacLeod Place, the story of a multi-generational family farm displaced by the construction of the Blue Ridge Parkway.

 He continued to be prolific in his writing output, mainly publishing books with historical or biblical main characters, such as Hadassah: Esther the Orphan Queen (1972) and The Education of Abraham Lincoln (1974).

-Hampden-Sydney College awarded Armstrong an honorary Doctor of Letters in 1986.
+Death and legacy

 He died in 1999 at his home in Kent, Connecticut at the age of 87.

 His Newbery Medal currently resides in the William Armstrong children's book section at Bortz Library at Armstrong's alma mater Hampden-Sydney College.
+Hampden-Sydney College awarded Armstrong an honorary Doctor of Letters in 1986.